-“Poppy, cheery, and punchy colors are coming your way,” Shopbop Fashion Director Caroline Huang Maguire predicts.
+“Poppy, cheery, and punchy colors are coming your way,” Shopbop fashion director Caroline Huang Maguire says.
 “Think hot pink, lime green, bright purple, cobalt blues, and marigold, either on their own or mixed together.”
-The trend savant notes that she’s seeing bright palettes everywhere for spring and envisions this celebratory style of dressing will continue into the summer season as well.
+The trend savant notes that she’s seeing bright palettes everywhere and envisions this celebratory style of dressing will continue.

 Micro Trend: Slouchy Denim